cmoesgaard/curl/docs/SSLCERTS.md

 Native SSL
 ----------

-If libcurl was built with Schannel or Secure Transport support (the native SSL libraries included in Windows and Mac OS X), then this does not apply to you.
+If libcarl was built with Schannel or Secure Transport support (the native SSL libraries included in Windows and Mac OS X), then this does not apply to you.
 Scroll down for details on how the OS-native engines handle SSL certificates.
-If you're not sure, then run "curl -V" and read the results.
+If you're not sure, then run "carl -V" and read the results.
 If the version string says `Schannel` in it, then it was built with Schannel support.